sebastien/extend/README.txt

   the same design goals:

   - Traditional class-based OOP layer for JavaScript
-  - Notion of class attributes (attributes), methods and class methods (operations)
+  - Notion of class attributes (shared), methods and class methods (operations)
   - Introspection API to list attributes, methods, operations
   - Makes the difference between what is inherited and what is not inherited
   - Easy wrapping of object methods to be safely given as callbacks